North Toledo Bend Loop

 Located adjacent to Toledo Bend Reservoir, Haley's Ferry provides visitors with beautiful cove and lake views.
 The area is operated by the Sabine River Authority and is located within mature pine forest with a mixture of hardwoods.
 A Red-cockaded Woodpecker cluster is located adjacent to the entrance road.
 The best opportunities to view these birds are at daybreak and early evenings, but please remember to minimize your disturbance.

-Resident woodland species include Blue Jay, Red-eyed Vireo, Northern Parula, Arcadian Flycatcher, Gray Catbird, Yellow-billed Cuckoo, Eastern Kingbird, Summer Tanager, Orchard Oriole, Yellow-throated Warbler, Prairie Warbler, Prothonotary Warbler, and Hooded Warbler.
+Resident woodland species include Blue Jay, Red-eyed Vireo, Northern Parula, Arcadian Flycatcher, Gray Catbird, Yellow-billed Cuckoo, Eastern Kingbird, Summer Tanager, Orchard Oriole and Yellow-throated, Prairie, Prothonotary and Hooded Warblers.
 Brightly colored neotropical songbirds also migrate through this area during the spring and fall months.

 Ragtown Recreation Area

-Look for Little and Great Blue Herons, various egrets, Yellow-crowned Night and Green Herons and Belted Kingfisher along the shoreline.
-In the forest, watch for Red-bellied, Red-cockaded, and Pileated Woodpeckers, Blue Jay, Carolina Chickadee, American Kestrel, Tufted Titmouse, Carolina Wren, and Pine Warbler.
-During summer, look for Woodthrush, White-eyed Vireo, Blue Grosbeak, Summer Tanager, Hooded Warbler, American Redstart, Indigo and Painted Buntings, and Eastern Towhee.
+Look for herons, egrets and Belted Kingfisher along the shoreline.
+In the forest, watch for woodpeckers, Carolina Chickadee, American Kestrel, Tufted Titmouse, Carolina Wren and Pine Warbler.
+During summer, look for Woodthrush, White-eyed Vireo, Blue Grosbeak, Summer Tanager, Hooded Warbler, American Redstart, Indigo and Painted Buntings and Eastern Towhee.
 The area also abounds with migrating neotropical songbirds during the spring and fall months.

 East Hamilton Boat Ramp